 In New York City, a boutique building refers to a smaller luxury development with fewer apartments and typically slimmed-down amenities.
 You may be wondering what are the attractions and challenges of owning in one of these types of properties.

-Boutique buildings are generally more close-knit and, with fewer residents, your voice may be more clearly heard when it comes to decisions about capital improvements and other issues before the board.
+Boutique buildings are generally more close-knit—and, with fewer residents, your voice may be more clearly heard when it comes to decisions about capital improvements and other issues before the board.

 "Post-pandemic, people have been more interested in knowing their neighbors, which has not always been the case in New York City," she says.

-The size of a boutique building
+The size and location of a boutique building

-If you're using the term "boutique" as a search criteria on a listing site, don't be surprised if your results bring up buildings with 140 apartments as well as four.
+If you're using the term "boutique" as a search criterion on a listing site, don't be surprised if your results bring up buildings with 140 apartments as well as four.
 The term "is somewhat subjective," says Vickey Barron, a broker at Compass.

 What's generally agreed is that the term "boutique" evokes a certain level of exclusivity and privacy.
 You'll typically find high-end finishes in buildings that have the feel of a luxury hotel.

 That said, you can find them throughout the city.
-Barron lives in Walker Tower, a boutique building at 212 West 18th St., which has an elaborate brick façade and from the outside looks fairly large but only has 46 apartments.
+For example, Barron lives in Walker Tower, a boutique building at 212 West 18th St., which has an elaborate brick façade and, from the outside, looks fairly large but only has 46 apartments.